How to end password reuse on the web: Introduction

-We thus argue in this paper that a technical mechanism to prevent password reuse across websites warrants consideration, and we propose and evaluate one such design here.
-At a high level, the framework we explore enables a server at which a user is setting a password, here called a \textit{\requesterTerm}, to ask of other websites, here called \textit{\respondersTerm}, whether the user has set a similar password at any of them.
-A positive answer can then be used by the \requesterTerm to ask the user to select a different password (perhaps after suggesting alternatives that are likely to be different from what the user might have set elsewhere).
+Here we thus explore a technical mechanism to interfere with password reuse across websites.
+Forcing a user to authenticate to each website using a site-generated password (e.g.,~\cite{menkus1988passwords}) would accomplish this goal.
+However, we seek to retain the same degree of user autonomy regarding her selection of passwords as she has today---subject to the constraint that she not reuse them---to accommodate her preferences regarding the importance of the account, the ease of entering its password on various devices, etc. At a high level, the framework we develop enables a website at which a user is setting a password, here called a \textit{\requesterTerm}, to ask of other websites, here called \textit{\respondersTerm}, whether the user has set a similar password at any of them.
+A positive answer can then be used by the \requesterTerm to ask the user to select a different password.
 As we will argue in \secref{sec:goals}, enlisting a surprisingly small number of major websites in our framework could substantially weaken the culture of password reuse.

-We are under no illusions that our design, were it deployed, will be met with anything but contempt (at least temporarily) by the many users who currently reuse passwords at multiple websites.
-In this respect, the usability implications of our proposal are not unlike increasingly stringent password requirements, to which users have nevertheless resigned.
+We are under no illusions that our design, if deployed, will elicit anything but contempt (at least temporarily) from users who reuse passwords across websites.
+Its usability implications are thus not unlike increasingly stringent password requirements, to which users have nevertheless resigned.
 However, options for password managers are plentiful and growing, with a variety of trustworthiness, usability, and cost properties (e.g.,~\cite{rubenking2017:managers,ferrill2018:managers}).
 Indeed, experts often list the use of a password manager that supports a different password per website to be one of the best things a user can do to reduce her online risk~\cite{ion2015:expert}.
-While there might be a category of users who, despite having a rich online presence, cannot make use of a password manager for some reason, we expect those users to be few.
-And, of course, the old-fashioned practice of just writing down passwords should be available to nearly everyone who is capable of using a computer, as a last resort.
-Though historically maligned, the practice of writing down passwords is now more widely accepted, exactly because it makes it easier to not reuse passwords (e.g.,~\cite{kotadia2005:jot,hayes2014:passwords}).
+While there might be users who, despite having a rich online presence, cannot use a password manager for some reason, we expect them to be few.
+Of course, nearly anyone capable of using a computer should be able to write down her passwords, as a last resort.
+Though historically maligned, the practice is now more widely accepted, exactly because it makes it easier to not reuse passwords (e.g.,~\cite{kotadia2005:jot,hayes2014:passwords}).